JianguoZhang1994/CarND-Traffic-Sign-Classifier/README.md

 [image6]:  wild_animal_crossing.jpg
 [image7]:  stop.jpg

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/JianguoZhang1994/CarND-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration